Involutions on hyperelliptic curves and Prym maps: Branched -coverings over hyperelliptic curves

+Now, since $f$ is branched, $f^*$ is an embedding of $JE$ in $J\tC$ and by construction $\tg_{|JE}=id$.
+Hence $\tg_{\tC}$ is a lift of $id_{E}$, so it lies in the group of deck transformations of the covering $f$ that is equal to $\langle \iota\sigma, \iota\tau \rangle$.
+This shows that $\gamma \mapsto \tg_{\tC}$ gives a desired isomorphism, because the inverse map is just the restriction of a deck transformation of $J\tC$ to $P$. \end{proof} \begin{rem} Note that $K(\Xi)$ contains 4-torsion points, so $-1$ does not belong to the group fixing $K(\Xi)$.
+Our result is stronger than \cite[Prop 3.1]{NOS} because we have shown the isomorphism for all Prym varieties and not only for the general ones.
+Here have we used the fact that the top curve is hyperelliptic and the covering is branched. \end{rem} \begin{cor} Note that $P=JH^*_{\t,\iota\s}\boxplus JH^*_{\s,\iota\t}\boxplus JH^*_{\s,\s\t}$ is the isotypical decomposition for the group defined in Proposition \ref{newprop}. \end{cor}

-\begin{thm} For $g>0$, the Prym map $Pr^H_{4g+3,g}$ is injective. \end{thm} \begin{proof} By Lemma \ref{finite}, it is enough to show that $Pr^H_{4g+3,g}$ is generically injective.
-Let $P$ be a general element in the image of the Prym map.
-By Lemma \ref{generic}, we can assume that there are exactly $3$ abelian subvarieties of $P$, called $A,B,C$.
-Note that.
+Now, we are ready to prove the main result of this section. \begin{thm} For $g>0$, the Prym map $Pr^H_{4g+3,g}$ is injective. \end{thm} \begin{proof} Let $P\in\im(Pr^H_{4g+3,g})$.
+By Proposition \ref{newprop} we can construct the Klein four-group acting on $P$ and we can perform the isotypical decomposition to obtain three abelian subvarieties uniquely determined by the action of Klein group on $P$, called $A,B,C$ (see Corollary \ref{newcor}).
 Let $G=A\cap B\cap C$ and note that by Lemma \ref{lem58} the cardinality of $G$ is $2^{2g+1}$.

 Set $A/G=:JH_x$, $B/G=:JH_y$, $C/G=:JH_z$.
 Since $G$ contains only 2-torsions, we can extend the quotient map to the map $A\ra A/G\ra A$ such that the composition is multiplication by $2$.
 Moreover, since $G$ is order $2^{2g+1}$ we get that $A/G=JH_x\ra A$ is of order 2, hence given by a $2$ torsion of the form $w^{H_x}_{2g+3}-w^{H_x}_{2g+4}\in \ker JH_x\ra A$.
 We denote the remaining Weierstrass points of $H$ by $w^{H_x}_1,\ldots,w^{H_x}_{2g+2}$.
 By taking the images under the hyperelliptic covering, we get the points $[w_1],\ldots,[w_{2g+2}]\in\PP^1$.